carlessanzmateu/debounce-es6/README.md

 }, delayTime, isImmediate);

 ```
-## Debounce last stack of call (if the await time does not get acomplished between calls)
+## Debounce last stack of calls (if the await time does not get acomplished between calls)

 ```javascript